dweekly/docs/includes/ingredients/social-links/email-technical-setup.md

 ![image](/_assets/img/pages/email/send-email.png)

-In this prompt, enter the email of someone on your team who is qualified to modify your iOS app, and then click **Send**.
+In this prompt, enter the email of someone on your team who is qualified to modify your iOS app, and then click <notranslate>**Send**</notranslate>.
 They will complete the [technical setup](#technical-setup) steps below.

 ### Technical setup